 The connection to the server localhost:8080 was refused

 Are your localhost tests taking forever to run?
 We’ve all been there!
 I know I have.
 Now, if you’re anything like me, you just reboot your machine and move on.
 But what if you don’t want to do that?
 What can you do about it?
-Today we’ll go over a few different solutions that I think will help solve this problem of slow running localhost.
+Today, we’ll go over a few different solutions that I believe will assist in resolving the issue of slow running localhost.

 Is a Personal Firewall Enabled?